This tiny brown songbird, known scientifically as Troglodytes aedon, can easily be watched by simply adding a bird house on your property.

 You can supplement their diet by offering mealworms but it isn't necessary.

-After choosing and rebuilding the nest, the female House Wren will lay one egg each day (sometimes skipping a day between eggs) until a clutch of 5 or 6 eggs is laid.
+Once the nest has been built, the female will lay one egg each day (sometimes skipping a day between eggs) until a clutch of 5 or 6 eggs is laid.

 During this time, the female will leave the eggs from time to time to feed.
 She has not abandoned the eggs.